cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 results using multiple interfaces.

-Specifically, this application processes web server access logs, counts page-views by IP in real-time, and computes the bounce ratio of each web page encountered in batch.
+Specifically, this application processes web server access logs, counts page-views by IP in real time, and computes the bounce ratio of each web page encountered in batch.
 (The bounce rate is the percentage of views that are not followed by another view on the same site.)